Skip to main content

 Identification and Authorization Management

-See requirements in Programma van Eisen.
+See Programma van Eisen.

 Encryption

-See requirements in Programma van Eisen.
+See Programma van Eisen.

 Authentication

-Zie Autorisatierichtlijn Medicatieveiligheid | AORTA-LSP.
+See Autorisatierichtlijn Medicatieveiligheid | AORTA-LSP.

-See requirements in Programma van Eisen.
+See Programma van Eisen.

 See Bedrijfsarchitectuur; Actors